PHOTOS: Allegany County Fair

-The 35th Allegany County Fair and Ag Expo continues through Saturday at the fairgrounds in Potomac Park.
-The commercial area is open from 3:30 to 10:30 p.m. daily.
-Rides open at 5 p.m.
-Monday and the Arion Band and Live Wire, an AC/DC tribute group, will play free concerts.
-For a full fair schedule, visit www.alleganycofair.org.
+The Allegany County Fair continues through Saturday at the fairgrounds in Potomac Park.
+Rides open Wednesday at 5 p.m.
+Entertainment includes a performance by the Christian alternative rock/pop duo For King & Country at 8 p.m.
+4-H Showmanship and Judging takes place at 5 p.m.
+For more information, visit www.alleganycofair.org.

 PHOTOS: Allegany County Fair